LukeRouleau/SR-DEV-BOBERT/README.md

 - [x] Write the simulation tests to test the control package
   - Included in the control package
 - [x] Use ```rosserial``` to connect the Jetson and Teensy via UART over USB [WIKI](http://wiki.ros.org/rosserial_arduino) [GITHUB](https://github.com/ros-drivers/rosserial)
-- [ ] **Wheel-Servo Drivers:** Compose a custom hardware interface that reads from a ROS topic to convert the planned path to wheeled motion
+- [x] **Wheel-Servo Drivers:** Compose a hardware interface that reads the ROS node on the Teensy and executes the velocity commands.
+Also, feed the odometery information back to the T265 for more robust SLAM.
-- [ ] **Arm-Servo Driver:** Compose a custom hardware interface that reads from a ROS topic to control the 6DOF arm once the robot platform is near a "tree"
+- [ ] **Arm-Servo Driver/Interface:** Compose a custom hardware interface that reads from a ROS topic to control the 6DOF arm once the robot platform is near a "tree"
+- [ ] Using the custom made URDF file, get the arm simulation working so that we can test the custom arm hardware interface
+   - [x] Reached out to Max Panoff, our TA in Autonomous Robotics, to receive aid the in the debugging of the arm simulation
 - [ ] Test Bobert inside of a replica course made by the IEEE Hardware Team
-- [ ] Integrate the whole hardware interface to the Teensy

 ## Architecture
 ### Hardware Overview